What happens to your pension when you die

 - the nominated person is no longer your spouse/partner/civil partner/cohabiting partner

-Survivor and dependant pensions
+Survivor pensions

 In addition to the death grant, there may be annual pensions payable for a qualifying spouse, civil partner, cohabiting partner and children.